 It is now time to bottle your brew.
 At this point, you can either choose to add more ginger back to the strained mixture or leave it as it is.
 This is a taste preference.
 If you want to use powdered ginger (1 teaspoon), add this to the mixture now and stir well.
 Adding more ginger will make a much fierier tasting Ginger Beer.
 Experiment to find your preference.
 Add one teaspoon of sugar (5g) to the strained mixture and stir well.
 If you want to increase the alcohol content, you can also add more sugar at this stage.
 We recommend only adding a maximum of 1 tablespoon (15g) of sugar however.

-It is important when using glass bottles to check and burp (release some of the gas build up) daily to minimise the risk of explosions.
+It is important if using glass bottles to check and burp (release some of the gas build up) daily to minimise the risk of explosions.

 The Ginger Beer is now ready to drink.
 Place your bottles in the fridge to cool.
 Be very careful when opening the bottles.
 Ginger Beer Plant produces an extremely fizzy beverage that is prone to exploding out the bottle.
 We prefer to strain out any pieces of ginger or powdered ginger before drinking.
 You can now enjoy your Authentic Ginger Beer.